tjcchen/nginx-html/README.md

 # run docker nginx in background
 docker run -d -p 8000:80 -v /Users/chen/nginx-html:/usr/share/nginx/html --name my-nginx nginx

+# -d purpose: run a Container that is detached in the background.

+# -v purpose: volume to bind and mount from the host OS into the Accesser Container persistent area.
+The host directory must be writeable, the directory cannot be shared between Container instances and the directory must be unique.

 # static html page is available now
 Index: http://localhost:8000/
 About: http://localhost:8000/about.html